-But he forgot about the cost of renting a vehicle (actually 2), food for meals, supplies (laundry detergent, dish soap, toilet paper etc), gas (you will easily go through a couple of tanks of gas driving in and out of Disney during a week’s stay) parking ($12/day at Disney parks) and convenience.
-The time spent going back and forth was a huge waste and hassle – going through the parking lot alone to find our vehicle took eons and then we got in line behind cars to exit.
-Babies were cranky and naps had to be missed because we would have to drive a distance back to the house.
+Additionally, going through the parking lot alone to find our vehicle took eons as there are thousands of cars in that same parking lot.
+And then… we got in line behind cars to exit.
+It seemed everyone wanted to leave at the same time.
+Our babies were cranky and naps had to be missed because we would have to drive a distance back to the house.
 It made for a lot of running around and incidental costs, which added up quickly – costs that would not have been incurred if we were a quick monorail ride away or a walk through the International Gateway.

-Not to mention having breakfast with my brother in law in his underwear, hearing my Dad snore at night down the hall, my mother nagging me about folding laundry, cooking your own meals, and cleaning up after yourself is not a vacation in my humble opinion!
+I’m going to level with you – having breakfast with my brother-in-law in his underwear is more like a comic than a vacation.
+Also, hearing my Dad snore at night down the hall, and my mother nagging me about folding laundry, cooking my own meals, and cleaning up after myself is not a vacation in my humble opinion!
 My fiancée and I ended up checking into Disney’s Animal Kingdom Lodge for three nights to escape.

 And if you want to eat like this – you need a Walt Disney World Resort Chef to prepare it for you.

-Never would I recommend staying “offsite” – non-Disney owned hotel/vacation villas/homes to any one, ever because I fail to see the “savings”.
-When doing so, you do not get use of Disney’s Magical Express (complimentary airport to resort transfers), you do not get full use of Disney’s transportation throughout the 47 square mile complex, you do not get to utilize Extra Magic Hours, you CANNOT have the dining plan (which saves you up to 30% on the cost of food) and you cannot have any purchases delivered to your resort.
-You would also miss out on the Magic and high level of service that a Disney Resort has to offer.
+Never would I recommend staying “offsite” – non-Disney-owned hotel/vacation villas/homes to anyone, ever.
+I fail to see the “savings”.
+When doing so, you do not get to use Disney’s Magical Express (complimentary airport to resort transfers), you do not get full use of Disney’s transportation throughout the 47 square mile complex, you do not get to utilize Extra Magic Hours, you CANNOT have the dining plan (which saves you up to 30% on the cost of food) and you cannot have any purchases delivered to your resort.
+You would also miss out on the Magic and the high level of service that a Disney Resort has to offer.

-Staying at one of the 28 owned and operated Disney Resorts means being surrounded by Magic twenty four hours a day and also being close enough to return to your hotel for a snack, nap or dip in the pool.
+Staying at one of the 28 owned and operated Disney Resorts means being surrounded by Magic twenty-four hours a day and also being close enough to return to your hotel for a snack, nap or dip in the pool.
 There are Resorts that suit all budgets.
-It’s your vacation and only you know what will work best for your family, but be certain you are making an educated decision.
+It’s your vacation and only you know what will work best for your family, but be sure you are making an educated decision.